 I’m only now realizing that this is his ploy to make me bake some scones.
 Well played, Kevin.

 Also, thanks.
-Because my recent scone complaints prompted me to develop these
+Because my recent scone complaints prompted me to develop these wonderful perfect scones!

 First and foremost, these are real scones (albeit by my highly subjective definition); tender, lightly sweet (better for piling on the jam later!), crisp at the edges, and full of toasty oat flavor.

-Need some more tempting specs?
-Besides being easy and delicious, these scones are:
+And besides being delicious, these scones are:

 The gluten free and egg-free aspects of these scones are key to their tenderness.
 It is easy to overwork the dough with traditional scones; a little bit of over-stirring activates the gluten and the protein in the eggs, resulting in tough dough blocks!
 Without eggs or gluten, the dough for these scones can endure a serious workout–and still remain perfectly tender!